dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 ![Toolbar](images/toolbar2.png "Toolbar")

 The two buttons in the *Preferences* section let us configure vAmiga.
-The left button opens the *emulator settings* window, which manages the settings that apply to all emulator instances simultaniously.
+The left button opens the *emulator settings* window, which manages the settings that apply to all emulator instances simultaneously.

 ![Preferences](images/generalPanel.png "Preferences")